Is it possible to travel to Puerto Rico in 2023? Absolutely!

 There are no vaccine or testing requirements for Americans, although the CDC does recommend the COVID vaccine before travel.

-You can always check in with a local to get an on-the-ground perspective of what life is like in Puerto Rico.
+You can always check in with a local to get an on-the-ground perspective of what life is like in Puerto Rico right now.

 Don’t the news from the 2022 hurricane season discourage you from traveling to Puerto Rico.
-The resilient island bounced back quickly, especially in tourist areas, after Hurricane Fiona hit in September 2022.
+The resilient islands bounced back quickly, especially in tourist areas, after Hurricane Fiona hit in September 2022.
 The San Juan Airport was fully operational within just a couple of days after Fiona made landfall.
 Hotels that were closed opened up quickly as well.
-At this point, most indoor activities are back to normal as are many outdoor activities.
-Locals in Puerto Rico know all the details and can tailor your itinerary to make sure you get to see the best of what’s open right now and help you support local recovery by visiting off-the-beaten-path, independently-owned places.
+At this point, most traveler-favorite activities are back to normal.
+Locals in Puerto Rico know all the details and can tailor your itinerary to make sure you get to see the best of Puerto Rico and help you support local recovery by visiting off-the-beaten-path, independently-owned places.

 Hurricane Irma and Maria recovery are ongoing as well, but the remaining damage from the 2017 storms isn't obvious in tourist areas.
 Emergency repairs have been made, but long-term infrastructure upgrades and repairs are incomplete at present.